mrimann/check_website_spf/README.md

 Well, it needs some serious testing to be honest - please provide feedback on whether the plugin helped and in which environment you tested it.

+### Ideas to improve

+- output the read SPF-Policy in the status-output (to make understanding the PySPF result a bit easier to understand)

 ## How to contribute?